 On 6th January 1800, Major General Dundas, Commander of the troops in the Cape, reported in a letter to the Governor, Sir George Yonge, that peace had been restored and that in light of the unsettled nature of the frontier, he would be establishing a permanent military post there.
+In answering Sir George Yonge’s question relative to the defence possibilities of Fort Frederick, General Dundas mentioned some other consideration for the choice of the site of the redoubt viz “on the right bank of the Baakens River at an elevation of about 230 feet above the level of the sea and immediately contiguous to the scarped side of the hill which presents nearly a perpendicular section to the shore of the river”.
 Taken into consideration was the fact that anchorage was excellent, water was available and there was shelter from the prevailing westerlies, though not from the south easters.
 These however were not prevalent except for three months of the year.

 The stone fort which Dundas had constructed was completed in February 1800.
-Perhaps to curry favour with his superiors, Dundas sycophantically named it Fort Frederick after the Commander of the British Army, Frederick, the Duke of York.
+Perhaps to curry favour with his superiors, Dundas sycophantically named it Fort Frederick after the Commander of the British Army, Frederick, George III’s son, and H.R.H.
+The Duke of York.
 It overlooked the best landing place on this stretch of beach and was armed with two 8-pounders.
 On the 20th February, now back at the Cape, Dundas reported further to the Governor.
 He described the new post as a “Block House and Stone Redoubt furnished with Canon and a Garrison consisting at present of 300 men under the command of a Field Officer”.

 A few days later Dundas replied in writing to a number of questions posed by Yonge.
 Regarding the fort, he wrote, “the utmost that has ever been expected is that the Troops left there may be able to preserve themselves against any internal Foe, and against any external one, so far at least as to oblige him to come in force as nothing like a coup de main can carry the works erected or erecting there, and to be able to carry this Post, an Enemy must land some heavy guns; a matter of difficulty in face of our troops upon (the best of times ) a beach where there is always a pretty considerable surf”.

-Furthermore he added that it was intended to stockade the fort and dig a fortified ditch around it.
+Furthermore he added that it was intended to stockade [i.e. create a barrier formed from upright wooden posts or stakes] the fort and dig a fortified ditch around it.
 Because the work had not been finished yet, the final costs could not be given, but as all the final materials had been “procured for nothing on the spot,” there would only be the cost of labour and tools.